srdtrk/cosmos-tutorial-checkers-ui/README.md

 -   Save multiple games to Local Storage
 -   The ability to switch between several saved games
 -   Allows player names to be changed mid-game
--   The ability to make a player controled by an "AI"
+-   The ability to make a player controlled by an "AI"

 ## Upcoming Features